 It was at this point in my sobriety that I knew I had reached a level of growth that I never experienced before, which was quite gratifying for me considering my past, and it made me feel even better about myself.

-When we are able to take a look at ourselves with confidence and love for who we are, it no longer bothers us that some people are smarter than we are, more skillful at their jobs than us, or more talented at things like singing, acting, and playing sports.
-And there are also those who are funnier than us.
+When we can take a look at ourselves with confidence and love for who we are, it no longer bothers us that some people are smarter than we are, more skillful at their jobs than us, or more talented at things like singing, acting, and playing sports.
+And some are funnier than us.
 (Even though I pride myself on being a funny guy, I know people who are funnier than me, and I love it).

 Besides the things I just mentioned, certain factors can play a huge role in how equal we are to someone else.